winderai/bacalhau-landscape-analysis-benchmarks/installation/HADOOP.md

 This page contains step-by-step instructions to install Hadoop on a multi-node cluster.
 At the end of the process you'll be able to access relevant binaries by using `$HADOOP_HOME`, for example `$HADOOP_HOME/bin/hdfs`.

-You'll need to ssh into each node.
-While some commands will be issued on all hosts, some will be for the master or slave(s) only, depending on the situation.
-Each step below reports its target host in the title.
-For convienence I'd recommend using [iTerm2's broadcast input](https://christopher.su/notes/mac/iterm-broadcast/) to quickly issue commands across multiple machines.

 ### Install requirements (all)